February

 Even if you opt for a trustworthy plugin, you’ll always have to contend with potential security and compatibility issues.
 An incompatible or insecure plugin could spell significant operational problems for your production site.
 So, what’s the remedy?

-The best course of action in this scenario is to make use of a sandbox.
+The best course of action in this scenario is to make use of a WordPress sandbox.

-Sandbox mode is a fully isolated environment where developers can easily test and experiment with WooCommerce development settings, features, plugins, themes, codes, and other components.
+Sandbox mode is a fully isolated environment where developers can easily test and experiment with WooCommerce development settings, features, plugins, themes, code, and other components.

 While they do so, they don’t have to interact with the actual production system as this mode is fully disconnected from the production site.
-This way, WooCommerce developers are allowed to do experiments without any fears and concerns.
+This way, developers are allowed to do experiments without any fears or concerns.

 Sandbox mode is part of leading hosting platforms, however, with limited features.
 To make things flawless, it is always better to go ahead with a reliable sandboxing tool like InstaWP.